swift-nav/libsbp/java/README.rst

 Usage Examples
 --------------

-A simple example is provided to read from a serial port, log received messages to a JSON logfile, and write log messages and tracking state to stdout.
+A simple example is provided to read from a serial port and write log messages, as well as the latitude, longitude, and altitude from MsgPosLLH to stdout.

   $ cd java/example
-  $ javac -cp ../build/libs/sbp.jar:/path/to/jssc.jar:/path/to/json.jar SerialLink.java
+  $ javac -cp ../build/libs/sbp.jar:/path/to/jssc.jar SerialLink.java
-  $ java -cp ../build/libs/sbp.jar:/path/to/jssc.jar:/path/to/json.jar SerialLink /dev/ttyUSB0
+  $ java -cp ../build/libs/sbp.jar:/path/to/jssc.jar:./ SerialLink /dev/ttyUSB0

 License
 -------